M64GitHub/libtsprites/README.md

 With mulitple `soft-blocks` and a bit of trickery, lines of arbitrary length are possible: '██▌'.
 Such lines share the movement properties of a `soft-block` and are called `soft-lines`.
-Soft-blocks and soft-lines can be mainly used for a very limited usage-set due to their rather "big" visual blockyness of a full character.
+Soft-blocks and soft-lines can be used for a very limited usage-set due to their rather "big" visual blockyness of a full character.
 But with their interesting possibility to move them "freely" and "smooth", some nice special-effects are possible, and they are ideal for block-based games.